jthoburn/asyncInclude/README.md

 Dual licensed under the MIT or GPL Version 2 licenses.

+This script has been intentionally designed to 'advanced' compile using http://closure-compiler.appspot.com/ Both the full and minified versions have been tested in production for Webkit and Mozilla browsers, but they probably work for all browsers.
+If not, please let me know!

 #ABOUT

 asyncInclude.js is a simple asynchronous javascript and CSS loader that loads urls dynamically